 - I have found that removing everything and making giant piles for each category works best rather than looking in the shelf/ closet/ cupboard and just taking out what you think you can part with.
 Not only is it extremely satisfying to see your spaces completely gutted, I also find it more helpful to start with a blank slate.
 Plus theres something about seeing every piece of clothing you own on the floor that just… does something to ya.

 - This is pretty standard but for each category I sort everything into three categories: ‘keep’, ‘toss’, and ‘pass’.
 ‘Keep’ is self explanatory, the things I ‘toss’ get thrown away or recycled if they are used up, broken, or cannot be utilized by another person.
-To “pass” is a broader way of saying pass on to another person, whether it be to donate it or give it to another person.
+To “pass” is a broader way of saying pass on to another person, whether it be to donate it or give it to another specific individual.

 - I’m not going to do significant physical cleaning.
 Obviously I’ll wipe down all the surfaces, especially ones that are usually covered by stuff, dust when needed, and sweep.
 But I’m not washing walls or waxing floors or anything too Monica Geller-y like that.
-You can if that’s your thing… but beyond a cloth and maybe a Magic Eraser, I’m not pulling out any cleaning supplies.
+You can if that’s your thing… but beyond a cloth, broom, and maybe a Magic Eraser, I’m not pulling out any cleaning supplies.

 I feel like this goes without saying but I should probably put it in here anyway… I’m not a professional organizer.
 This is just coming from a place of what worked for me and hoping that through sharing it, that it helps you too!
 I hope this is beneficial and if you’re feeling like you could (or should) organize and purge your living space, that this is a helpful resource for you.
 With that said, just as neither the IWP or KonMari methods fit my lifestyle perfectly, your living situation is likely different than mine and thus, you’ll have different things to sort and organize.
 Not everyone has an IKEA shelf full of scrapbook paper or a stack of Sims 2 expansion packs beside another one of Archie Comics.
 The best way to organize and purge and make your living space the best place for you is to make it unique to your own situation.
 I wanted to share what I’m doing for my personal challenge and I hope my steps can help as a framework for your own, but I definitely encourage you to personalize it.
 For instance, I have a shared living space so I won’t be touching a linen closet or laundry room… so if that’s something you need, I know there are plenty of resources out there focusing on those spaces.